Washington State vs. Arizona NCAA Football Odds, Plays and Insights | November 19, 2021

 - Washington State has six wins against the spread in 10 games this season.

-- This season, the Cougars are winless against the spread when entering a game as a favorite of 15.5 points or more.

-- Washington State's games this year have hit the over four times in 10 opportunities (40%).
+- Washington State's games this year have hit the over on four of 10 set point totals (40%).

-- Washington State is 3-1 against the spread and 4-0 overall in games when it records more than 29.5 points.
+- Washington State is 3-1 against the spread and 4-0 overall in games when it scores more than 29.5 points.

-- Washington State is 3-2 against the spread and 4-1 overall when the team amasses over 367.3 yards.
+- When Washington State churns out more than 367.3 yards, the team is 3-2 against the spread and 4-1 overall.

 - This year, the Cougars have turned the ball over 16 times, 10 more than the Wildcats' takeaways (6).